how-to

 How to Do Crypto Accounting for Companies With a Native Token background

 From what we see at Breezing, the gap is not accounting talent.
-It is people who understand accounting and crypto in practice.
+It is finding people who understand both accounting and crypto in practice.

 Below is a practical checklist of what actually helps you break in.